padolsey/xmllm/docs/schema_streaming.md

       }]
     }
   },
-  mode: 'state'  // See partial updates
+  mode: 'state_open'  // See partial updates
 });

 // You might see: